Table of Contents

 Malecón has so many parks, the locals hardly know where one ends and another begins!

-If you’re a fan of people-watching in the parks, enjoy the Parque Salazar, the Parque Domodossola, the Parque Intihuatana (where you’ll find a beautiful sculpture by a local artist), and much more.
+If you’re a fan of people-watching in the park, enjoy the Parque Salazar, the Parque Domodossola, the Parque Intihuatana (where you’ll find a beautiful sculpture by a local artist), and much more.

 Ricardo Palma Museum